-Hunting boots last 2 to 4 years on average.
+The best hunting boots last 2 to 4 years on average.
 Of course, this depends on how often you hunt, what type of hunting you do, and how well you take care of your boots.

 Should hunting boots be tight or loose?